cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/waf-exceptions/index.md

 # Defining WAF exceptions

-You can define exceptions for WAF Managed Rulesets or some of their rules.
-An exception skips the execution of one or more rules or rulesets, according to the exception configuration.
+You can define WAF exceptions to skip the execution of WAF Managed Rulesets or some of their rules.
+The WAF exception configuration defines the skip conditions using an expression, and what should be skipped under those conditions.

 WAF exceptions have priority over [overrides](https://developers.cloudflare.com/firewall/cf-rulesets/managed-rulesets/override-managed-ruleset).